-What are the best foods to boost your immune system?
+What are the best foods to support your immune system?

 Whilst eating a healthy, balanced diet is vital in supporting your immune health, there are several foods that are thought to give it that extra little kick4.

-Watermelon – these contain citrulline, which helps keep your heart healthy, and they’re rich in vitamins A, C and B6 too.
+These contain citrulline, which helps keep your heart healthy, and watermelons are rich in vitamins A, C and B6 too.
 Their red flesh supplies your body with lycopene, which helps keep your immune system balanced.

-Bell peppers – these contain lots of vitamin A, which can help repair your body’s mucosal barriers (easily damaged by infection).
+Peppers contain lots of vitamin A, which can help repair your body’s mucosal barriers that are easily damaged by infection.

-Chillies – fresh red and green chillies are incredible health boosters.
-They contain lots of vitamin A and C (nutrients which can boost the immune system) and capsaicin which can help clear congestion and phlegm.
+Fresh red and green chillies are incredible health boosters.
+They contain lots of vitamin A and C (nutrients that can support the immune system) and capsaicin which can help clear congestion and phlegm.